I have measured out my life in coffee spoons.”

 We corresponded about how I discovered her book and the workshop on the island.
 She had visited Maine and had fond memories of her trip.
 Finally, I asked her about the Levinskys in her family tree.
 She responded:

-There had been a butcher shop in Chicago where she grew up called: Levinsky’s.
+There had been a soda shop in Philadelphia where she grew up called: Levinsky’s.
 She substituted the Levinsky name for the real names of family members to protect their privacy.
 There was no connection between us.
 It was just a story.

 I finish my coffee.
 As I turn the envelope over, I read the words written on the flap: